 As a leader in the circular economy, we have been at the forefront of the sustainability movement for over 30 years.
 Our franchise brands offer customers a better way to keep their clothes, sporting goods and music equipment out of landfills and in use for a fuller, longer product lifespan.
-In 2022 alone, stores across our five resale brands purchased over 178 million items of clothing, toys, books, musical instruments and sports equipment.
+In 2023 alone, stores across our five resale brands extended the lives of over 182 million items of clothing, toys, books, musical instruments and sports equipment.
 Our high-quality franchised stores give consumers an easier way to buy and sell used goods within their local communities without placing demands on wasteful production.
 In turn, this means less water and energy consumption, giving consumers a way to help cut down on pollution and greenhouse gas emissions.